nocdn/ad-segment-trimmer/README.md

 cp .env.example .env
 ```

-1. Make sure you have an Gemini API key, as an environment variable called `GEMINI_API_KEY` in the `.env` file.
+1. Make sure you have an OpenAI API key, as an environment variable called `OPENAI_API_KEY` in the `.env` file.
 2. Make sure you have a Fireworks AI API key, as an environment variable called `FIREWORKS_API_KEY` in the `.env` file.
 3. Set any rate limits you want in the `.env` file (optional).
+4. Set the OpenAI model you want to use, as an environment variable called `OPENAI_MODEL` in the `.env` file.
+5. Set the reasoning effort you want to use, as an environment variable called `REASONING_EFFORT` in the `.env` file.

 ##### backend